 In mathematical optimization, Dantzig’s simplex algorithm is a popular algorithm for linear programming.

 Such linear programming simplex method can be used for Gas Flow optimization, to allow users to schedule gas from a receipt point to a delivery point.
-Gas can be scheduled manually, or the system can propose an optimized flow based on constraints, such as location, pipeline, contracts, delivery path, supply and demand side.
+Gas can be scheduled manually, or the system can propose an optimized flow based on constraints, such location, pipeline, contracts, delivery path, supply and demand side.
 Flow Optimization can automate the complex equity gas nominations and the optimization of gas flows to meet demands.
 Based on the results that the optimizer provides, remaining Path MDQ and End positions on Supply and Demand side will change.
-The Flow Optimization/Scheduling process creates nomination records that can be submitted to the Pipeline.
+The Flow Optimization/Scheduling process creates nomination records that can be submitted to Pipeline.

 Often used in artificial intelligence applications, the term ‘rule-based system’ is applied to systems involving human-crafted or curated rule sets.
 This comes in handy, when wanting to apply Robotic Process Automation (RPA).
-RPA is a software-based approach, where a virtual worker replicates the user actions of a human to further optimize for operational accuracy, cost and speed.
+RPA is a software-based approach, where a virtual worker replicates the user actions of a human in order further optimize for operational accuracy, cost and speed.

 This is very suitable in especially the routine and rules-driven tasks in the back office but does require a sufficiently automated rule-based back office process.
 When a C/ETRM system provides an integrated solution, the back-office will benefit from straight-through-processing and built-in workflow management thereby streamlining the contract-to-bill process.
 A C/ETRM system that has a notion of Billing Determinants and Charges Types, will be able to automate 95% of all contracts, whether EFET / ISDA master agreement, complex PPA, Intercompany, or Generation and Renewables contracts.
 The combination of a highly configurable C/ETRM module that can capture and automate the rule-based invoicing, and RPA will free up human resource capital and allow companies to achieve and maintain operational excellence.